 There are many ways to significantly increase energy efficiency and thus also the productivity of your systems, from the comprehensive planning of new systems to simple measures during operation.
 The following energy-saving tips for pneumatic and electric automation solutions will help you move much closer to the goal of CO2-neutral production.

 Energy efficiency measures start at the planning stage.
 Carefully selecting the right drive type for the application is crucial.
 Single-acting cylinders or a pressure-reduced return stroke can noticeably decrease compressed air consumption.
 Or use pressure regulating plates and pressure regulators.
-For long periods of standstill, servo/stepper motors with a holding brake are recommended, for example.
+For long standstill periods, servo/stepper motors with a holding brake are recommended, for example.

 Festo engineering tools help you to select the right product for your application.